 So this year we’re letting that go.
 We’re letting it all go.

 We’ve done it before.

-Last year our family of four travelled the world, which meant there was no room in our luggage for things like stocking stuffers.
+A few years ago our family of four travelled the world, which meant there was no room in our luggage for things like stocking stuffers.
 We told the kids early on that there’d be no gifts and were surprised at how little it bothered them.
 Instead of being surrounded by mounds of discarded wrapping paper on Christmas Day, we spent it searching for elusive desert elephants on the savannah in Namibia.
 We ate a huge holiday meal and the only thing we missed was our family at home doing the same.
 I realized that much of Christmas’ consumer side is fed and propagated by us, the parents.
 When we let go, the kids let go too.
 We vowed then and there to drop the habit for good.

 It’ll be more difficult this year.
 There are no grand adventures to occupy our attention, the kids are bombarded with ads for toys they’re told are the must-haves, and we’ve found ourselves struggling to explain that our decision to change the way we do Christmas isn’t meant to offend or affect the way others choose to do theirs.

 So far, our immediate family members have met the idea with the same relief we felt, but I’m anticipating that there will be those who don’t know what to do with our decision and others who may interpret our lackluster interest in gift-buying as a sign we love them less.
 They shouldn’t.

 Some ask: “Does no gifts really mean no gifts?”
 Yes, it does; but it doesn’t mean no to celebrations.
 As a family, we’re making a list of things we’d like to do together over the holidays.
 This year there’ll be games of laser tag, movies to watch, short road trips, family game nights that may last for days and long, lingering meals surrounded by family and friends.